rg-wood/salt-lion/README.md

 You gain a bonus equal to the level of this talent for [combat](#combat) actions using swords, such as parrying or attacks.

 ### General Talents

-#### Acrobatics

-You gain a bonus equal to the level of this talent for AGILITY rolls to balance, jump, tumble or other acrobatic feats.

 #### Agitator